-The first installment of each bill becomes delinquent if not paid on December 10 or before, and must be postmarked no later than 5:00p.m on this date, or a penalty will be incurred.
+The first installment of each bill becomes delinquent if not paid on or before December 10, and must be postmarked no later than 5:00 p.m. on this date, or a penalty will be incurred.

-The second installment of each bill becomes delinquent if not paid on or before April 10, and must be postmarked no later than 5:00p.m. on this date, or a penalty will be incurred.
+The second installment of each bill becomes delinquent if not paid on or before April 10, and must be postmarked no later than 5:00 p.m. on this date, or a penalty will be incurred.